A wise man once said, enjoy the internet while it lasts, because it might not exist forever.

 IS IT WORTH THE FIGHT?

 How much longer are we going to waste our energy stopping programs that should not exist?
 Putting a stop to insane bills and ludicrous laws?
 How much longer will we read about the abuses of corporations in our headlines and think to ourselves – “this has to be stopped?”
 Why do we tolerate this?
 Occupy this.
 March for that.
 Instead of building a future on the altar of our most glorious dreams, we spend our time protesting and demonstrating, signing petition after petition, wasting all of our time and energy to stop programs and initiatives that should never have been conceived of in the first place.
 We’re on a hamster wheel, running harder and harder and expecting different results; expecting to go somewhere.
-We tell ourselves that once we stop SOPA that the government will get the message and leave the internet alone.
-We tell ourselves that once we put an end to CISPA that the government will get the message and leave the internet alone.
-The truth is that they will do what they want, and they’ll figure out ever more conniving and clever ways to implement their agenda.
+We told ourselves that if we could stop SOPA the government would get the message and leave the internet alone.
+We told ourselves that if we could put an end to CISPA the government would finally get the message and leave the internet alone.
+But they slither and squirm their way out of every new regulation and ruling.
+They spend all their time conceiving clever methods of implementing their agenda.
 How much longer can we keep this up?
 I’ll give it to these lobbyists, they are very clever, but they’re not very wise.
 How do they think this is going to end?

 The FCC is about to axe-murder net neutrality.
 Don’t get mad – get even